vega/altair/RELEASING.md

    Navigate to http://localhost:8000 and ensure it looks OK (particularly do a visual scan of the gallery thumbnails).

-4. Make sure changes.rst is up to date for the release: compare against PRs merged since the last release & update top heading with release date.

-5. Update version to, e.g. 5.0.0:
+4. Update version to, e.g. 5.0.0:

    - in ``altair/__init__.py``
    - in ``doc/conf.py``

-6. Double-check that all vega-lite/vega/vega-embed versions are up-to-date:

-   - URLs in ``doc/conf.py``
-   - versions in ``altair/vegalite/v5/display.py``

-7. Commit change and push to main:
+5. Commit change and push to main:

        git add . -u
        git commit -m "MAINT: bump version to 5.0.0" git push upstream main

-8. Tag the release:
+6. Tag the release:

        git tag -a v5.0.0 -m "version 5.0.0 release" git push upstream v5.0.0

-9. Build source & wheel distributions:
+7. Build source & wheel distributions:

        hatch clean  # clean old builds & distributions hatch build  # create a source distribution and universal wheel

-10. publish to PyPI (Requires correct PyPI owner permissions):
+8. publish to PyPI (Requires correct PyPI owner permissions):

         hatch publish

-11. build and publish docs (Requires write-access to altair-viz/altair-viz.github.io):
+9. build and publish docs (Requires write-access to altair-viz/altair-viz.github.io):

         hatch run doc:publish-clean-build

-12. update version to, e.g. 5.1.0dev:
+10. update version to, e.g. 5.1.0dev:

     - in ``altair/__init__.py``
     - in ``doc/conf.py``

-12. Commit change and push to main:
+11. Commit change and push to main:

         git add . -u
         git commit -m "MAINT: bump version to 5.1.0dev" git push upstream main

-13. Double-check that a conda-forge pull request is generated from the updated pip package by the conda-forge bot (may take up to ~an hour): https://github.com/conda-forge/altair-feedstock/pulls
+12. Double-check that a conda-forge pull request is generated from the updated pip package by the conda-forge bot (may take up to ~an hour): https://github.com/conda-forge/altair-feedstock/pulls

-14. Publish a new release in https://github.com/altair-viz/altair/releases/
+13. Publish a new release in https://github.com/altair-viz/altair/releases/

 **Temporary until we have released Version 5.3.0**.
 Here some draft release notes.